g00nd0/airlineBookingApp/README.md

 ## Setup Instructions (Angular App)

 1. Clone this repo to your local machine and navigate to the root folder of this project
-2. cd into frontend npm install to install angular dependencies
+2. In a terminal window, type `cd frontend` and hit enter to get into the angular application's folder, then `npm install` to install angular dependencies
-3. npm run server
+3. Type `npm run server` and hit enter.
+This starts up the JSON-server required for the mock API/backend.
-4. ng serve -o in a separate window
+4. run in a separate terminal window, `ng serve -o`.
+This builds the application and opens a browser with the application loaded automatically.

 ## Setup Instructions (Protractor E2E Tests)

 1. In a new terminal window, navigate to the root of this project
-2. type npm install to install protractor dependencies
+2. In a new terminal window, type `npm install` and hit enter to install protractor dependencies
-3. cd into tests folder
+3. Get into the "tests" folder by typing `cd tests` , then hitting enter
-4. webdriver-manager update
+4. type `webdriver-manager update` and hit enter to ensure updates are performed
-5. webdriver-manager start
+5. then `webdriver-manager start` to start the selenium server
-6. In a new terminal window, protractor conf.js, to run full test suite
+6. In a new terminal window, type and run `protractor conf.js`, to run full test suite

 ## Functionalities